10:30 am Sunday Worship

 The opportunity to evangelize, to proclaim this gospel, must have been a particular delight for these holy angels.
 The Bible tells us the angels take great pleasure in observing, really from the outside, kind of, almost as we’re looking over the fence into somebody else’s backyard.
 They enjoy looking at God’s redemptive relationship with us.
 With frail human beings, fills them with wonder.
 Peter said, in 1 Peter 1:12, “The things that have now been announced to you through those who preached the good news to you by the Holy Spirit sent from heaven,” that is this Evangel, this gospel message, “those are things in which angels long to look.”

 They don’t fully understand this glory that we enjoy.
 And yet they rejoice in it as if it were their own message, for themselves with themselves as the targets of God’s grace.
-According to Hebrews 1:14 The angles, they were not created to have that special relationship with God, they were created instead as “ministering spirits.
+According to Hebrews 1:14 The angels, they were not created to have that special relationship with God, they were created instead as “ministering spirits.
 Sent out to serve for the sake of those who are to inherit salvation.”
 Who’s that?
 That’s us.

 And that’s why on this occasion, this visit, to these lowly shepherds in the fields outside of Bethlehem.
 This was their supreme pleasure and joy.
 This is the purpose for which they’re created.
 To serve the elect.
 They came to announce the good news of Immanuel, God with us.
 That God has taken up residence with man kind in the person of Jesus Christ, born that day, in the city of David, we call that day Christmas Day and we enter into the angel’s joy to participate with them, as true evangelicals.
 We’re offered a profound joy and privilege of joining their ranks here.